fjing1/geoDistLRUCache/geoDistLRUCache/documentation.md

 The Network class is responsible for network communications between different nodes in your system.

 ### Replication Class
 The Replication class is responsible for managing the replication of data across different nodes.
+I intend to use the primary-secondary replication here.
+When the primary is not available, the secondary replicas can be available.

 ## Missing functionalities
 There are many functionalities that I didnt implement, including but not limited to following